2015 VINI, “Veni Vidi Vici”, Pinot Noir, Thracian Valley, Bulgaria

 This Bulgarian Pinot Noir has a deep garnet color and aromas of redwood forest, roast pork, and cherry cola.
 On the palate, it is tart and pleasantly astringent with flavors of cranberry, pomegranate, and dried leaves.
 There is a nice balance of fruit and earth, with moderate fruit tannins on the front of the palate and a clean finish.

 I hope you enjoyed the second pour of our Pinot with a Passport flight, and that you will continue to join me over the next few weeks as we continue our summertime flights of fancy!
+To view last week’s pour, check out the recommendation.

 FREE APHRODISIAC NEWSLETTER